zethra/rush/README.md

 A lot of development has gone on since my last version bump and with it I can say the base level functionality is complete.
 Now I'm starting to add the features that actually make a shell worth while to use.
+Currently Rusty is undergoing a huge refactoring of the code base to make it easier to navigate as well as readable.
+Moving away from the use of Vec<&str> and using String as the method of dealing with things upon entry has made the code more readable.
+Though the lower level functions in the code still require the use of the Vec<&str> type.

 Rusty's library is called Rush (might be separated in the future so others can use it without Rusty) and is built to manipulate the terminal